What is social fitness?

 Why do we need social fitness right now – including in your company?

-Quiet Quitting everywhere:
+Quiet quitting everywhere:

 Bonding at its lowest point